Find free Yuma County public records today using this streamlined resource.

 The results will appear as a list, including a hyperlink with the inmate number.
 In case the user wishes to view more details–including offenses, their court date, or a mugshot, they should click on that hyperlink.

-Review Criminal Case Information Using the Arizona Judicial Branch Search Tool
+Find Criminal Case Information Using the Arizona Judicial Branch Search Tool

 The Arizona Judicial Branch makes a great deal of information available to the public for free.
 More precisely, they offer a pathway to Yuma County court records, which is very helpful if someone is looking up a specific case.

-When accessing the search, the system demands a brief verification, to make sure an individual is accessing it (not a robot) and to prevent abuse.
+When accessing the search, the system demands a brief verification to make sure an individual is accessing it (not a robot) and to prevent abuse.
 Citizens should remember that while retrieving public records is allowed and even encouraged, there are rules everyone must abide by.

 Once on the search page, individuals can look up all court records available in the state of Arizona – including, but not limited to, criminal cases.
 It’s possible to choose which courts will be accessed and that particular feature allows people to pick Yuma County courts, making the search even more effective.